Introduction

 What is Full Manual

-⬥ Full manual is a combat mode where all abilities are manually activated by the player.
-The game will not help you with any automatic ability usage.
+Full manual is a combat mode where all abilities are manually activated by the player.
+The game will not help you with any automatic ability usage, this requires a high degree of player input.

-⬥ Most high-level PvMers will opt to use full manual.
+⬥ Most high-level PvMers will opt to use full manual

 How to Approach Using Full Manual